aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Homework_notes.md

         _, ax = plt.subplots()

     # Display data as an image; i.e. on a 2D regular raster.
+    # cmapstr or Colormap, optional
     ax.imshow(I, cmap='bone')

+    # here title is a variable holding the string value of the title that we want to set
     if title is not None:
         ax.set_title(title)

 # you have the three axes as well as the figure, where you go from subplot 1 to 3
+# you have the digure size which is given as the third parameter and it is a set of proportions
 fig, (ax0, ax1, ax2) = plt.subplots(1,3, figsize = (15,10))

 # you plot the different images, they have different titles and we have different corresponding axes